 Now that you're tucked into the table, you're ready to order.
 You want what Anthony Bourdain ordered when he went there.
 Risotto Buranello, what Tony calls "Gó fish risotto."

 If you go to the Rialto fish market in Venice, you'll see these Gó fish, these rather ugly denizens of the lagoon, flopping around in their Styrofoam prisons.
 You won't find a sliver of one in your risotto, don't worry, only the aromatic broth of the fish is used to make the famous rice dish.

-In summer you can augment the risotto with a seafood appetizer, which is what we did.
+In summer you can augment the risotto with a seafood appetizer.
 It makes for a light, easily digestible lunch.
-Now you're ready to hit the Lace Making Museum, or take the short hop on the vaporetto to Torcello island to see the Byzantine church and mosaics, as recommended in: Visiting Burano Island in Venice.
+Now you're ready to hit the Lace Making Museum, or take the short hop on the vaporetto to Torcello island to see the Byzantine church and mosaics.

 How to Get Great Food in an Italian Restuarant

 As for eating at restaurants in the rest of Italy, don't just look at the menu and order.
 Talk to the waiter.
 They speak English.
 Ask what the day's specials are.
 Even if you ask for a menu in Italian and speak Italian to the waiter, you're not going to get the daily specials recited to you if you're a foreigner, no matter what region or city you're in.
 So ask what's best to eat that day.
 Really.
 For example, Venice's celebrated soft-shelled crabs from the lagoon, called Moeche, have a short and variable season (in spring) and you'll miss them if you don't ask because they can't be put on printed menus.

 A couple of alternative selections of for good Burano restaurants are found on Martha's article: Burano Restaurants.